khedoros/mini-utils/README.md

 - test1.bf: take input of two characters, output their sum.
 - test2.bf: add 2 and 5, then convert the output value to ASCII
 - test3.bf and test4.bf: alternate implementations of "hello world" programs

+## joy2key
+Current a WIP.
+It's a C++ port of the RetroPie joy2key Python script that reads joystick events and outputs keypresses to the current terminal.
+I'm porting it because the Python version takes 5% of the processing power of my Pi1, and I suspect that I can do better by reimplementing it.